- Respect for Club sites.

 - Launching/flying/landing only from or within specifically designated areas, in appropriate conditions following approved site procedures.

-- 4. Respect for your club and your fellow members.
-In a sport like ours we may not always agree but we can control the manner of our disagreement.
+- Respect for your club and your fellow members.
+We may not always agree but we can control the manner of our disagreement.
 Please be considerate towards others.

 Please be active in upholding these points with other club members and visiting pilots.
 The future of our sites and our sport depends on these efforts and having a consolidated club voice.